DeveloperBreeze

 • Use Cases:

-• Develop Bitcoin wallets and applications in C#.
+• Create Bitcoin wallets and manage keys.

-• Build and deploy full-featured Bitcoin services on .NET.
+• Build and query Bitcoin blockchain services.

 • Key Features:

-• Full support for Bitcoin protocol and SegWit.
+• Comprehensive support for Bitcoin development.

 • Installation: